Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Supplementary Materials

 \subsubsection{Optical Stimulation}

 In some experiments, we employed optical stimulation to activate ChR2-expressing neurons.
-This method enables a more precise and localized manipulation of neural activity, stimulating specific regions within the network, as opposed to the broader influence of electrical stimulation.
-As the light source we used a Digital Light Processor (DLP) system.
-The system is a DLP E4500, which includes 3 LEDs, optics, a WXGA DMD (Wide Extended Graphics Array Digital Micro-mirror Device) and a driver board.
-The light engine can produce approximately 150 lumen at 15W LED power consumption.
+This method enables more precise and localized manipulation of neural activity, stimulating specific regions within the network, as opposed to the broader influence of electrical stimulation.
+As the light source, we used a Digital Light Processor (DLP) system.
+The system is a DLP E4500, which includes 3 LEDs, optics, a WXGA DMD (Wide Extended Graphics Array Digital Micro-mirror Device), and a driver board.
 The blue LED (488nm) which is used in this work has a power of 600mW.
 The light from the LEDs impinges on the DMD which has 1039680 mirrors arranged in 912 columns by 1140 rows with a diamond array configuration.
-Each of these mirrors has two main possible inclinations that reflect the light in a different direction.
-This system allows to get patterned illumination with pre-loaded and custom patterns that can be chosen through the DLP E4500 software.
-Moreover, these patters can be pulsed in time, with both an internal or external trigger, with a nominal precision down to $\mu$s.
-The system supports 1-, 2-, 3-, 4-, 5-, 6-, 7-, and 8-bit images with a 912 columns $\times$ 1140 rows resolution.
-These images are pixel accurate, meaning that each pixel corresponds to a micro-mirror on the DMD.
+This system allows patterned illumination with pre-loaded and custom patterns that can be chosen through the DLP E4500 software.
+Moreover, these patterns can be pulsed in time, with both an internal or external trigger, with a nominal precision down to $\mu$s.
+The system supports 1-, 2-, 3-, 4-, 5-, 6-, 7-, and 8-bit pixel resolution images with a 912 columns $\times$ 1140 rows resolution, meaning that each pixel corresponds to a micro-mirror on the DMD.
 The light coming from the DLP system is collimated and aligned to the optical path of the microscope from the rear port of the system.
 It is then collected by a macro TAMRON 90mm AF2.5 objective and the light pattern is imaged on the sample plane, where the MEA chip is located, a by 10$\times$ objective, while passing through a dichroic mirror (Chroma T505lpxr-UF1) which acts like a high-pass filter, reflecting all the wavelengths smaller than 505nm.

-The ChR2-infected culture could be in parallel imaged using a microscopy system, where the signal of the green fluorescent protein (GFP) expressed by the ChR2 infected cells, is transmitted through a dichroic filter and detected by a CMOS camera.
+The ChR2-infected culture could be imaged using a microscopy system, where the signal of the green fluorescent protein (E-YFP) expressed by the ChR2-infected cells, is transmitted through a dichroic filter and detected by a CMOS camera.
 The culture image allows to direct the desired light pattern from the DLP directly to the region of interest in the culture.

 In this work, the light stimulation comprised 300 pulses of 20 milliseconds each, delivered as blue light at a frequency of 0.5 Hz (with 2-second intervals between pulses.)
 Specifically, we stimulated an area under a light spot with a diameter of around 50$\mu$m, around a target electrode and recorded the electrical response from all the network by MEA.